 Realtime data transmitted from the Oak Hill Fire Department weather station

-Current Weather Cam picture of the Training Tower in Mackey Field on Circle Drive
+Current Weather Cam picture of the Training Tower at Mackey Field on Circle Drive

 The Weather Underground website also makes available a history of Weather Cam pictures.
 In addition, on that same page, there are movies from the pictures captured over a day which show the weather and the training tower activities in fast-action sequence.

 Weather Radio is a 24×7 service available from the National Oceanic and Atmospheric Administration (NOAA) Federal Agency as a service to the public.
 In addition to weather conditions and forecasts, it also broadcasts emergency notifications of all types.
 To listen to the weather radio, you can either purchase a special weather-band radio, available from most electronics stores, or you can hear it broadcast over the Internet.
 The Austin local weather radio call-sign is WXK27.

 Austin is a city of weather extremes.
 Examples range from the record 9.7 inches of snow that fell on November 11, 1937 to the record high temperatures of 112F that occurred on September 5, 2000, the record low of -2F on January 31, 1949 and the 19 inches of rain that fell September 9-10, 1921.